Master’s (MSc) in Data Analytics for Government

 Applying for the MDataGov

 Applications are submitted through your chosen university and successful applicants are offered places on a first come first, served basis.
-Before completing your application form, you might find it useful to complete this checklist to make sure that you’re ready to apply.
+Check out our MDataGov application guidance for more useful information, including an applicant checklist.

 Contact